 It also means making smart decisions early, when changes are easy and inexpensive, not later, when they’re disruptive and costly.

-For planning help before you build, this checklist is a useful starting point:
+For planning help before you build, this checklist is a useful starting point.

 Custom homes involve thousands of decisions across architecture, engineering, interiors, and construction.
 If those decisions happen in silos, the risk goes up fast.
 This is why collaboration, relationship, and collective leadership is important for us here at Gilk.